 With Genesis R&D Food Formulation & Labeling Software you can easily create printable UPC-A barcodes for each product package.

-Note: Company Prefixes that are longer than 6 digits will use the first digits in the Product Code.
+- Enter the product code digits into the Product Code field.
+(Note: Company Prefixes that are longer than 6 digits will use the first digits in the Product Code.)